 Print-on-demand books can’t compete

-The quality of paperback print books is where self-publishing has made little or no ground whatsoever over the years.
+The quality of paperback print books is where self-publishing has made little or no ground over the years.

 Sure, self-publishers can offer a paperback version of their book on Amazon, but what about at a local bookstore?

-What about with a chain of national bookstores?
+What about a chain of national bookstores?
 No way, no hope, and no possibility.

 Compared to trade-published books, they are a very poor relation.

 But print-on-demand books are still very much the same as in 2002: poor quality, poor formatting, poor typography, and poor paper grades.

-It is the real frontier that will for some time yet, hold back self-publishing as a challenger to traditional publishers.
+It is the frontier that will, for some time yet, hold back self-publishing as a challenger to traditional publishers.

-Yes, there are independent bookshops that stock a few self-published titles, but it is the exception.
+Yes, there are independent bookshops that stock a few self-published titles, but they are the exception.

-The tough truth is that bookstores and bookstore chains still sell a lot of books.
+The truth is that bookstores and bookstore chains still sell a lot of books.

-By using prime store placement, which publishers pay an arm and a leg for, this can turn almost any book into a bestseller.
+Using prime store placement, which publishers pay an arm and a leg for, can turn almost any book into a bestseller.

 But it would never, no matter how much money is spent, turn a poor-quality print-on-demand paperback into even a modest seller.

 Self-publishing has been a winner, but only on one front.
 Ebooks.

 The real challenge is for self-publishing to aim higher and challenge print book sales.